-And like da Vinci, it is doubtful that most instructional designers and learners sign up to learn if there is a possibility of leadership.
-Rather, they rip, mix, and mash the various literature on the subject with the their own knowledge-base on this most interesting concept and form it into something half-way intelligible that will best fit the context of their present environment.
+And like da Vinci, it is doubtful that most people take a class to learn if there is a possibility of leadership.
+Rather, they rip, mix, and mash the various literatures on the subject with their own knowledge-base and form it into something half-way intelligible that will best fit the context of their present environment.

 Thus, like other terms and concepts, the consensus on leadership will fall into the wastebasket alongside of them.
 Because it does not really matter how or what we think it should be shaped into and if we all need to agree to it, but rather the experiences that we provide the learners so that they can best shape it into a concept that will give them the possibility to be better stewards of their organizations.

 Perhaps when we are in our small circle of influence, we are able to put aside our differences and focus upon the points we do agree upon long enough to provide some type of common goals for the organization.